universal-credit-system/wallet/README.md

 cd wallet/
 ```

 Now you can execute the install.sh script.
-The script will check for depending programs and if all depending programs are installed the setup will continue.
+The script will check for depending programs and will install them if necessary.
-If there is a program that needs to be installed the script will display the program names and then quit.
-In this case you have to manually install these programs first and then run `install.sh` script again.
 ```bash
 ./install.sh
 ```